Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

 | Trigger Mode | Force mode ; Normal mode |          |                          |                          |          |

 + Comparator : The same meaning as when you write expressions in your code.
-+ Trigger Mode ï¼šTrigger variable is controlled by set_variable() or set_trigger().
-Different trigger mode will have different effects on the Transitionï¼?
++ Trigger Mode : Trigger variable is controlled by set_variable() or set_trigger().
+Different trigger mode will have different effects on the Transition :
   + Force mode : When the trigger is triggered, the condition of the Transition will be true, no matter what the operation mode of the variable Transition is and whether other variable expressions are met.
-  + Normal mode : As a normal variable expression, it follows the constraint of operation mode, it means thatï¼?
+  + Normal mode : As a normal variable expression, it follows the constraint of operation mode, it means that :
     + If is in And Mode, the condition is true only when other variable expressions are met and the trigger is triggered.

     + If is in Or Mode, when other variable expressions are met or the trigger is triggered, the condition of the Transition is true.
 ### Expression Transition

-â€?
-Transition which is this type has highest flexibility and can cope with almost all situations.
+â€‹		Transition which is this type has highest flexibility and can cope with almost all situations.
 On the other hand, it may consume more performance than variable Transition, although it's very small on macroscopic scale.

 ![](DOCUMENT.assets/expression.png)

-+ The upper editor is used to edit expressionsï¼?
++ The upper editor is used to edit expression :

-  â€?
-The object identifiers you can use  must be included in belowï¼?
+  â€‹		The object identifiers you can use  must be included in below :

-  + "hfsm"ï¼šThe HFSM which contain this Transition.
+  + "hfsm" : The HFSM which contain this Transition.
   + "from_state" : The State which is this Transition connected from.
-  + "to_state" ï¼šThe State which is this Transition connected to.
+  + "to_state" : The State which is this Transition connected to.
-  + Name of all agent nodes configured in HFSM: corresponding agent node object.
+  + Name of all agent nodes configured in HFSM : corresponding agent node object.
   + All the built-in singletons of Godot, such as "Input", they can be found in the second item, '@ globalscope', in the Godot document.

 + The below editor can be used to add comment.
 If your expression is very complex, it can help you to understand the meaning of the expression.

-  â€?
-By default, there has a default comment in order to prompts you to edit expression.
+  â€‹		By default, there has a default comment in order to prompts you to edit expression.

-> NOTEï¼?
+> NOTE :
 >
 > +  The text editor does not provide code completion, error prompt and other features.
 Therefore, when you edit an expression, you need to carefully confirm whether the expression is wrong, otherwise it may print errors at runtime.
 > + Expression may be a confusing concept for novices.
 Please don't write it as method, assignment or return statement, etc.

  ### Multiple Transitions

-â€?
-When the start States of multiple Transitions are the same, and multiple Transition's conditions are true, although it will not transit to the next State randomly, its priority is opaque to developers.
+â€‹		When the start States of multiple Transitions are the same, and multiple Transition's conditions are true, although it will not transit to the next State randomly, its priority is opaque to developers.
 Therefore, when you design the Transition's condition, you should avoid that multiple Transitions with the same start State can reach to true in the same frame.

 ## Finite State Machine - FSM